Ryan Rowland-Smith: 2007 season

 For the first time in 2007, Rowland-Smith pitched for the Triple-A Tacoma Rainiers of the Pacific Coast League (PCL).
 He made 25 relief appearances for the team, posting a 3–4 record, a 3.67 ERA, 50 strikeouts, and 35 hits allowed in 41 2/3 innings before getting promoted to the Mariners in June.
-Rowland-Smith made his major league debut for the Mariners on 22 June, against the Cincinnati Reds in a game notable for being the return of longtime Mariners star Ken Griffey Jr., to Safeco Field.
-Griffey wound up being the first batter Rowland-Smith faced; he struck him out, proceeding to pitch 11/3 scoreless innings in a 16–1 Mariners loss.
+Rowland-Smith made his major league debut for the Mariners on 22 June, against the Cincinnati Reds in a game notable for being the return of longtime Mariners star Ken Griffey Jr. to Safeco Field.
+Griffey was the first batter Rowland-Smith faced; Rowland-Smith struck the future Hall of Famer out, proceeding to pitch 11/3 scoreless innings in a blowout 16–1 Mariners loss.
 He did not allow a run in 10 2/3 consecutive innings spanning five games from 22 to 31 August.
 In the first game of that stretch, he struck out six batters in four scoreless innings of relief in an 8–4 loss to the Twins.
 He earned his first career win 13 September against the Tampa Bay Devil Rays, pitching 2 1/3 scoreless innings in a game the Mariners trailed 7–1 but rallied to win 8–7.
-In his rookie year with Seattle, he struck out 42 batters in 381/3 innings, posting a 1–0 record and limiting opposing batters to 39 hits.
+In his first year with Seattle, he struck out 42 batters in 381/3 innings, posting a 1–0 record and limiting opposing batters to 39 hits.
 After the season, he pitched for Lara in the Venezuelan Winter League.
 Rowland-Smith said about his offseason: